DavidGarzonV/modern-architecture-generator/README.md

 <h1 align="center">Modern Architecture Generator - Mag</h1>

-Plugin to create and enhance projects using software architectures.
+Plugin to create and structure projects with a architecture pattern.

 In this plugin we can found the next architectures:

 - Clean Architecture